Milton Damerel

 Milton Damerel is a village, parish and former manor in north Devon, England.
 Situated in the political division of Torridge, on the river Waldon, it covers 7 sqmi.
 It contains many tiny hamlets including Whitebeare, Strawberry Bank, East Wonford and West Wonford.
 The parish has a population of about 450.
-The village is situated about 5 mi from Holsworthy, 13 mi from Bideford and 23 mi from Barnstaple.
+The village is about 5 mi from Holsworthy, 13 mi from Bideford and 23 mi from Barnstaple.
 The A388 is the main road through the parish.

 History

 Milton Damerel's settlement dates back to Saxon times.
 Pre-Norman settlements included: